 The Philips Lumea Advanced wouldn’t look out of place in Captain Kirk’s hand on the set of Star Trek.
 It’s gun-shaped and about the size of a small hair dryer, with a playful, retro feel about it.

 The handle and underside are white with a dusky rose-gold top and matching glossy trim.
-It looks feminine and sophisticated, neat and classy.
 And I like how the air vents on the top make a pretty flower pattern too.

 Read the user manual